 #19: Hand-Painted Milk Chocolate Brown with Caramel Swirls

 “I would call this look milk chocolate caramel swirl,” says cosmetologist and esthetician Alex Davis of Pittsburgh, PA.
 “There is so much dimension in this look, but it’s really showcased in the cut which is an inverted bob.
 The bob has a slight undercut in the back to remove weight from her thick hair.”

 Women looking to achieve this brown hair should ask for a color pieces that are hand-painted.
-Adjustments will only need to be made according to what shades would match best with the woman’s skin tones and eye color depth.
+Adjustments will only need to be made according to what shade of brown hair would match best with your skin tones and eye color depth.

 Davis recommends a purple shampoo to maintain the perfect color and prevent it from being too orange or brassy.

-This look has warm dimensional browns with hints of chestnut brown.
+This brunette hair color has warm dimensional browns with hints of chestnut brown.
 “My favorite thing about it is the soft blend of all the different tones and the shine that it creates,” says stylist and color specialist Heather Rolland of Tampa, FL.

 “The Kevin Murphy color line (Color ME) is a multi-dimensional color loaded with amazing ingredients such as shea butter, honey, and rose hip oil,” she explains.
-“It delivers amazing shine and leaves the hair feeling like silk.
-Instead of the hair being a matte solid color, you achieve a subtle multi-dimensional color without the maintenance or boldness of highlights.”
+“It delivers amazing shine and leaves the chestnut brown hair feeling like silk.
+Instead of your hair being a matte solid color, you achieve a subtle multi-dimensional color without the maintenance or boldness of highlights.”